JermellB/restagraph/README.md

 Objects/resources are defined with the label `rgResource`; their name becomes the label used to create their nodes in the database.

 Their attributes are defined as objects with the label `rgAttribute`, linked to the `rgResource` node via the `hasAttribute` relationship.
 This is partly because it's the best fit with the graph model, and partly because it enables me to add attributes to the attributes later, such as `MIMEtype` or `mandatory`.
+Attributes themselves have attributes; this is possible because they're implemented as nodes themselves.
+Currently-defined attribute-attributes:

+- `description` - a plain-text description of the attribute.
+Useful for clarifying its meaning and intended use.
+- `vals` - a comma-separated list of acceptable values for this attribute.
+Basically turns an attribute into an enumerated type.
+    - note that the separator is _comma_, not comma-space, i.e. "true,false" for a boolean.

 *Note:* attribute names must be in lowercase, due to the way this system handles them.
 I hope to lift this restriction in future.